Calculating tide statistics and satellite biases¶

 : mean tide height observed by the satellite (metres)mat

-: mean modelled astronomical tide height (metres)lot
+: mean modelled astronomical tide height (metres)hot

 : minimum tide height observed by the satellite (metres)lat